3SO-N/smart_methods_training/Web&NLP Path/Week 2/week_2_Web_NLP_task_2.md

 ?>
 ```

-## Displaying Data on the Web Page
-The JavaScript function `fetchLastCommand` in the `display.html` file sends a GET request to the `fetch_command.php` endpoint, which retrieves the last command from the MySQL database and returns it as a JSON response.
-This data is then displayed in the `lastCommand` div.

-## Conclusion
+### Conclusion
-This document covered the steps to create a web page that fetches and displays the last recorded command direction from a database using XAMPP.
-By following these instructions, you should have a functional web interface that displays the most recent command issued to your robot.
+This task has provided a complete setup for displaying the last recorded command of the robot through a web page by fetching the data from a MySQL database using XAMPP.
+By following these steps, you should have a functional web interface for monitoring robot commands.